scott-ritchie-1394/My-Comics/README.md

 Add sort function for character and series.
 Should clean up code.
 Right now it is ductaped together.
 Currently very "brute forced".
+Come up with a more astheticaly pleasing way to display issues.

 Possible future modifications/new apps:
 More information such as publisher.